Transaction Lifecycle

 </Card>

-Understand how to hold transactions until specific conditions are met.
+Hold funds until conditions are met.

 </Card>